 Included amongst these is the book known as the Paymasters General’s book, which details the accounts of the Williamite forces in Ireland from June 1690 to March 1691.
 Other artefacts of interest are a handwritten letter giving an account of the battle, and a letter from King William sending instructions to the Earl of Carnarfon.

 Early Orange Order artefacts include the original Grand Lodge minute book, and private lodge minute books dating back to 1796.
 We have documents relating to Orangeism around the world as well as historical minute books and roll books from local lodges.
 There are also documents of wider historical significance, such as Parliamentary reports and Home Rule period artefacts.

 Visiting the archive

-- The library and archive can only be visited by request and an appointment should be made by contacting Museum of Orange Heritage on 028 9070 1122.
-Photocopying and printing will be charged.
+The library and archive can only be visited by request and an appointment should be made by contacting Museum of Orange Heritage via email or by telephoning 028 9070 1122.

-- The room will be invigilated while it is in use.
+The room will be invigilated whilst in use.